Tajine Morocco: The Story of a Nation Told in a Single Pot

 Look for Seasonality

 Before your trip, it helps to prepare.
-Know that Morocco uses the Moroccan Dirham (MAD) — an essential detail for navigating local markets and paying for meals at small family-run spots that rarely accept cards.
+Know that Morocco uses the Moroccan Dirham (MAD) — an essential detail for navigating local markets and paying at small family-run spots that rarely accept cards.
 And rest assured: Morocco is a safe and welcoming destination for travelers, with a culture of hospitality that makes solo and group dining remarkably easy to navigate.

 An Invitation to the Moroccan Table